Singapore-Cambridge GCE Advanced Level

-The Singapore-Cambridge General Certificate of Education Advanced Level (or Singapore-Cambridge GCE A-Level) is a GCE Advanced Level examination held annually in Singapore and is jointly conducted by the Ministry of Education (MOE), Singapore Examinations and Assessment Board (SEAB) and the University of Cambridge Local Examinations Syndicate (UCLES).
+The Singapore-Cambridge General Certificate of Education Advanced Level (or Singapore-Cambridge GCE A-Level) is a GCE Advanced Level examination held annually in Singapore and is jointly conducted by the Ministry of Education (MOE), Singapore Examinations and Assessment Board (SEAB) and Cambridge International Education (CIE).

-The examination is taken by school students upon the completion of their pre-university education at junior colleges (JC)s and centralised institutes, and is also open to private candidates.
+The examination is taken by school students upon the completion of their pre-university education at junior colleges (JCs) and centralised institutes, and is also open to private candidates.
 The Singapore-Cambridge GCE A-Level examination has been de-linked from the British A-Level examinations since 2002, when the MOE took over the management of its national examination, owing to differences between the education systems of the two countries.

 The Singapore-Cambridge GCE A-Level is recognised internationally by universities as a university entrance examination.
-The standards and grading for the subjects are determined by SEAB and MOE in consultation with Cambridge International Examinations, a subsidiary of UCLES.
+The standards and grading for the subjects are determined by SEAB and MOE in consultation with CIE.
 Localised subjects, including Mother Tongue subjects such as Chinese, Malay and Tamil are marked locally.

 Curriculum

-In 2006, the Singapore's A-Level curriculum was revised and enhanced to better suit Singapore's education requirement.
+In 2006, Singapore's A-Level curriculum was revised and enhanced to better suit Singapore's education requirement.
 It replaced the earlier system of ‘AO’, ‘A’ and ‘S’ papers modelled after the United Kingdom education system.
 It is designed to emphasise multi-disciplinary learning, breadth of learning as well as flexibility, and it aims to prepare students well for the approaches being taken in university education, and for the demands of an innovation-driven world of the 21st century.
-The Singapore's A-Level differ in exam structure and subject content from GCE A-Level in other countries such as the United Kingdom.
+Singapore's A-Levels differ in exam structure and subject content from GCE A-Level in other countries such as the United Kingdom.

 Under the new curriculum, candidates select subjects from three levels of study, namely Higher-1 (H1), Higher-2 (H2) and Higher-3 (H3).
 Subjects at H1 level constitutes one academic unit, subjects at H2 level constitutes two academic units, and H3, if taken, is not counted as an additional unit as it is an in depth extension of H2.
 Subjects are divided into knowledge skills and content-based subjects.
 Knowledge skills subjects include General Paper, Knowledge and Inquiry and Project Work; content-based subjects are divided into languages, humanities and the arts, and mathematics and sciences.
 These changes took effect beginning with the batch taking the A Levels in 2007.